cjheath/adl/cpp/analysis/README.md

 -------------

-Each is assembled from git into `build/<variant>/`, so nothing is edited by hand and the comparison is reproducible:
+Each is assembled from git into `build/<variant>/`, so nothing is edited by hand and the comparison is reproducible.
+A variant is named by the commit it is - its abbreviated SHA - so a table column says which revision produced the number without a lookup:

-  base   `6c83f6f` with strpp before the Array slice fix - the starting point t1     `baaa6b5` - after tranche 1, the Array fix; fragments still copied t2     the working tree's C++ with strpp's `0bc0394` - after tranche 2, the
+  6c83f6f  before either tranche, with strpp `0bc0394~1` baaa6b5  after tranche 1, the Array slice fix, with strpp `0bc0394`
-         parser takes its input as a StrVal and fragments are slices of it now    as t2, plus the working tree's `strval.h` - the StrVal copy fix
+  <sha>    whatever HEAD is, with whatever strpp HEAD is

+The head names itself: its abbreviated commit when both trees are clean, or `head` when either has changes that no commit produced - in which case it is the working tree that gets measured, and claiming a commit for it would understate what produced the numbers.
+Only the strpp headers the ADL sources actually include decide that (`strpp_headers_used()`), so an edit to an unrelated strpp file does not rename the head.

 Two normalisations are applied to the older variants, both recorded in `tools/instrument.py` rather than left in a hand-edited copy: